cegeka/batchers/taxcalculator-blog/article5-parallel-processing-using-threads-and-hazelcast/README.md

 ## 2. Remote partitioning

-Using this approach allows us to make use of processing power of a cluster of machines.
+Thanks to Remote Partitioning, we can harvest the processing power of a cluster of machines.

 This setup implies defining a master configuration and a number of slaves.
 We are using Spring Profiles to have two profiles for this setup: __remotePartitioningMaster__ and __remotePartitioningSlave__